DmitriiK/telegram_rag_search/README.md

 You can check main features from the list above in this [notebook](telegram_llm_playing_around.ipynb) or by playing around with [tests](tests.py).
+Or by launching streamlit web UI (streamlit ui.py)
 ### Technologies been used
 - Elastic Search for search over text data
 - Open AI for summarization of the messages